Endargo/echoes-of-the-past/echoes-of-the-past.md

 Chapel, east part.
 Has a Ring of Mind Shielding laying on the pedestal.
 Taking this ring will trigger fight against ghosts/undeads.
 Attuning to this ring will reveal that it is inhabited by the spirit of lady Tinuviel, wife of lord Eavalur.
 She will talk in Elvish, revealing her name, her past of being not welcome by her husband for giving a birth to a daughter.
 She was praying for her dead friend Quenya, when something killed her, and her spirit was locked in the ring only knowing darkness and emptyness since.
 She will ask the party to check on the tree she planted on the graveyard as a part of ritual to honor Quenya's memory.
 Then she promises to show the way to the second gift.

 Treasure room, east part, behind the secret door DC20.
-Contains 4000G in treasures.
+Contains 5000G in treasures (can be taken as gold or spell components of an equal cost).

 Graveyard, west part.
 Has a giant oak growing among the graves, and a lot of daisies near it's roots.
 If someone is wearing the Ring of Mind Shielding, the lady will try to take one of the flowers by character's hand (CHA saving throw DC20 to resist).
 If character touches the flowers, ghosts and undead will appear.
 After the interaction, lady will say "Gift is hidden beneath the foot of The Protector, but beware those who sworn to him".